 Reduced/Lower Iron Absorption

-Drinking natural green tea everyday do help in reducing and lowering iron absorption from foods especially plant foods.
+Drinking natural green tea everyday do helps in reducing and lowering iron absorption from foods especially plant foods.

 Now more and more Thalassemia Patients realist the benefits drinking green tea has given them.